karimayachi/knockout-firestore/Readme.md

 #### saveAll()
 Only when using one-way binding.
 This will save all documents in the collection with state NEW, MODIFIED and DELETED to the Firestore collection.

-### extensions to the Data Model
+### extensions to the Data Model objects
-The function used to create the documents in the collection (BlogPost in our examples) has it's prototype extended with the following functions:
+All objects that are pushed onto the above `ko.observableArray` or that are part of the initial initialization (from `getBoundCollection()`) are synchronized with the Firestore collection and extended with the following functions:

 #### save()
 Only when using one-way binding.
-This will save all the current document to the Firestore collection.
+This will save the current document to the Firestore collection.

 #### modified()
 Only when using one-way binding.
-A `ko.observable` that is true if the document has unsaved changes.
+This is a `ko.observable` that returns true if the document has unsaved changes.
 Since this is a bindable `ko.observable`, you can use it in your interface to show and hide a save-button (for instance).

 ## License